Coderx7/SimpleNet/README.md

 This repository contains the architectures, Models, logs, etc pertaining to the SimpleNet Paper (Lets keep it simple: Using simple architectures to outperform deeper architectures ) : https://arxiv.org/abs/1608.06037
-(Check the successor of this architecture at [Towards Principled Design of Deep Convolutional Networks: Introducing SimpNet](https://github.com/Coderx7/SimpNet))

 SimpleNet-V1 outperforms deeper and heavier architectures such as AlexNet, VGGNet,ResNet,GoogleNet,etc in a series of benchmark datasets, such as CIFAR10/100, MNIST, SVHN.
-It also achievs a higher accuracy (currently [71.14/89.75](https://github.com/Coderx7/SimpleNet_Pytorch#imagenet-result)) in imagenet, more than VGGNet, ResNet, MobileNet, AlexNet, NIN, Squeezenet, etc with only 5.7M parameters.
+It also achievs a higher accuracy (currently [71.50/90.05 and 78.88/93.43*](https://github.com/Coderx7/SimpleNet_Pytorch#imagenet-result)) in imagenet, more than VGGNet, ResNet, MobileNet, AlexNet, NIN, Squeezenet, etc with only 5.7M parameters.
-Slimer versions of the architecture work very decently against more complex architectures such as ResNet and WRN as well.
+Slimer versions of the architecture work very decently against more complex architectures such as ResNet, WRN and MobileNet as well.

+*78.88/93.43 was achieved using real-imagenet-labels

 ## Citation
 If you find SimpleNet useful in your research, please consider citing: